MIT-LCP/mimic-code/buildmimic/bigquery/README.md

 gsutil mb gs://mimic3_v1_4
 ```

-### B) Copy all csv files from the local machine to the bucket created above.
-Navigate to the folder where you extracted the csv files and execute the following command to copy the files.
+### B) Copy all csv.gz files from the local machine to the bucket created above.
+Navigate to the folder where you downloaded the gzip files and execute the following command to copy the files.

 ```
-gsutil cp *.csv gs://mimic3_v1_4
+gsutil cp *.csv.gz gs://mimic3_v1_4
 ```

 ### C) Check the content of the bucket.